No One Can Explain the Strange Sounds Making US Diplomats Sick in China

 The strange cases of sickness, usually involving victims who say they have heard odd sounds, have been plaguing American diplomats since at least 2016.
 The issue first stuck American officials in Cuba, where employees working in the American Embassy located in Havana reported strange, disturbing noises.

-Those who wear the unexplained sounds started getting sick, experiencing symptoms the State Department described to the Times as being similar to those “following a concussion of minor traumatic brain injury.”
+Those who hear the unexplained sounds started getting sick, experiencing symptoms the State Department described to the Times as being similar to those “following a concussion of minor traumatic brain injury.”
 Those hit by the sounds said they were stricken by headaches, nausea, hearing loss, cognitive issues, and other symptoms.

 Earlier this year, the issue spread beyond Cuba and started affecting Americans in China.
 The first case was identified just a few weeks ago when one unnamed worker reported experiencing “abnormal, sensations of sound and pressure.”
 An embassy spokesperson described the symptoms as being similar to a “mild traumatic brain injury.”
 The incident prompted the State Department to issue a health warning for US citizens in China.